flathub/org.gimp.GIMP/README.md

   - any dependency module which might be outdated.
   - "babl" and "gegl" module in particular to the last tagged release.

+* To check possible updates of some dependency modules use the flatpak-external-data-checker tool.
+Either install it locally, via flatpak or via OCI image.

+  The OCI image approach is not straightforward at first but is the least intrusive if you already have docker or podman installed:
+  $ podman run --rm --privileged -v "$(pwd):/run/host:rw" ghcr.io/flathub/flatpak-external-data-checker:latest /run/host/org.gimp.GIMP.json

 * If the GIMP release has not been tagged yet, set the "gimp" module to `HEAD` of the source with the temporary description (replace "gimp-2-10" by "master" for a development release):